archmangler/ragnarok/analysis/README.md

 # Analysing processed data

-* the containerised target application can be used to capture data processed through the load generation engine for error analysis
+* The containerised target application can be used to capture data processed through the load generation engine for error analysis
-* load testing data processed into the sample target application can be copied out of the application container and processed to understand errors as follows:
+* Load testing data processed into the sample target application can be copied out of the application container and processed to understand errors as follows:

 ```